VirtoCommerce/vc-docs/storefront/user-guide/docs/shopping/submit-quotes.md

     ![add to quote](../media/create-quote-request.png){: width="600"}

-1. Your newly created quote request appears.
+1. Your newly created quote request opens.
+It currently holds the **Draft** status.
 Here, you can:
-    1. Add your remarks to the quote, if any.
+    * Add your remarks to the quote, if any.
+    * Drag and drop or browse additional files.

+        !!! note
+            SCV, DOCX, JPG, PDF, PNG, TXT, XLSX formats are admissible.
+Each file should not exceed 10MB.
+Maximum 5 files are allowed.

-    1. Review the products list: edit quantities or delete items.
+    * Review the products list: edit quantities or delete items.
-    1. Select shipping and billing addresses from the list or create new ones.
+    * Select shipping and billing addresses from the list or create new ones.

 1. Click **Submit** to submit the quote to the vendor.
 The request receives the status **Processing**.